 Embarking on a working holiday in Australia requires you to know certain pieces of information.
 Two options in visa subclass can help with your plan.
 First is the 417, which is known as the Working Holiday.
 The second one is the 462, which is the Work and Holiday, which is popularly called the “Backpackers.”

 Under the Visa Subclass 417, working holidaymakers are given a temporary visa.
 This visa entitles you to go on a holiday while working part-time (or even full-time) in Australia.
-You can fulfil your plans and stay in the country up to a whole year.
-Aside from this benefit, you can also:
+You can fulfill your plans and stay in the country up to a whole year.
+Aside from this benefit, you can also do the following:

 - Work in Australia up to six months per employer